What is a dormant account?

 - The account balance

 - Whether you can provide any statements

-The rule being the more information you can provide, the easier it’ll be to verify your identity and reclaim your funds.
+The more information you can provide, the easier it’ll be to verify your identity and reclaim your funds.

 Do you have a dormant account in your name?

-It can also be the case that your old account turns dormant during the process of moving houses.
+It can also be the case that your old account turns dormant during the process of moving house.
 If you did not let your bank know about the change of address, any correspondence you ought to be receiving from your bank may not have reached you, or may be being returned to them.
 This, along with the account seeing no transactions in a number of years, could cause the bank to declare your account dormant.